 The Board has not developed formal written position descriptions for the Chair of the Board, or for the Chairs of the Audit, Compensation, or Nominating and Corporate Governance Committees.
 However, each committee has a charter governing its function.
-The majority of the Board members are also directors of other reporting issuers and are therefore knowledgeable and experienced in their capacity as such and the role designated for them.
-Informal discussions occur at the Board level with respect to their responsibilities.
+The primary role of the Chair of the Board and the Chair of each committee is managing the affairs of the Board or respective committee, as applicable, including ensuring the Board or committee is properly organized, functions effectively, and meets its obligations and responsibilities.
 The Board has also not developed a formal position description for the CEO.
 However, employment duties for the CEO are identified in the CEO's employment agreement.
 In addition, the CEO has considerable prior industry experience and is therefore knowledgeable and experienced in his capacity as such and the role designated for him.